 When you register with The Molina Foundation, we will provide you with: Updates on upcoming events and notice of upcoming book granting cycles; Access to the First Book Marketplace; Volunteer opportunities and other goings on at The Foundation.
 All book grant applicants are requested to Register prior to applying as a first step for Molina Foundation Book Grants or Molina Foundation Programs.
 Please Note: The book grant … Click Here to Register with us!

 Dr. Martha Molina Bernadett is the eldest daughter of the late Dr. C. David Molina, who, founded the first Molina medical clinic (now serving individuals and families in 16 states) to help those who were uninsured, non-English speaking or of low income.
 Prior to Dr. C. David Molina’s decision to enter medical school, he and his wife, Mary, were elementary school teachers.
 Thus, Dr. Bernadett and her siblings were raised with a deep value for education and hard work.
-Having served … (more)
+Having served as a family … (more)

 The Molina Foundation partnered with the Roman Catholic Archdiocese of Los Angeles to bring books to preschool, kindergarten, and 1st grade students.
 Events were held at three locations in the Los Angeles area on three consecutive days.
 Students from catholic schools in these areas were brought by bus to a central site. (click on headline) […]

 There are multiple ways to support The Molina Foundation's important work.
 We welcome your assistance with any and all of these ways!
 Donate - go to the Paypal link at the right side … more

 The generous donation of books from The Molina Foundation truly does make a difference in the lives of many economically and socially challenged children in the Indianapolis community.

 Our registration and application forms require users to provide us contact information including name, email address, organization address and similar information.
 This data will be used to evaluate … more